-Unfortunately, you can only go to your own doctor in a NC Worker’s Compensation case under some circumstances.
-The insurance carrier for your employer can send you to the doctor of their choice in the beginning.
-However, under North Carolina law ( NC Gen Statute 97-25 ), you can go to your own doctor with permission from the North Carolina Industrial Commission.
-The North Carolina Industrial Commission (NCIC) is the governing body for NC worker’s compensation claims.
-Cases are heard before a commissioner, who acts like a judge.
-If you are unhappy with the commissioner’s decision, you or your NC worker’s compensation lawyer can appeal the decision.
+Unfortunately, you can only go to your own treating doctor in a accepted NC Worker’s Compensation case under some circumstances.
+As discussed above, the insurance carrier for your employer can send you to the doctor of their choice in the beginning; however, under North Carolina law ( NC Gen Statute 97-25 ) and under a certain set of facts, you can go to your own doctor with permission from the North Carolina Industrial Commission: